Ely-S/HTML5Mash/readme.md

 ### License

-All of my original working on this project is in the public domain.
-All the components this is based upon are under their respective licenses.
+All of my original working on this project is in the public domain ([See the Unlicense](http://unlicense.org/)).
+All other components this work is based upon are under their respective licenses.